14 Best Ways to Make Money on Amazon (That Aren’t Just Selling Things)

 To sell on Amazon Handmade, you’ll need to fill out an application form that asks you to provide some personal information as well as details about the products you create.
 After you complete the application, it’ll go through a screening process to make sure your goods are right for the platform.

-Once you are approved, you can create an Artisan profile with a unique URL and list your goods for free.
+Once you are approved, you can create an Artisan profile with a unique URL and make a free listing of your goods.
 Any time you make a sale, Amazon deducts a 15% referral fee.
 To increase your chances of success, invest in sponsored ads or allow Amazon to ship your products so you can focus on creating them.

 4. Amazon Home Services

-If you offer a professional service like handyman, electricians, and house cleaners, you can offer it on Amazon Home Services and connect with customers in your local area.
+If you offer a professional service like handyman, electrician, or house cleaner, you can offer it on Amazon Home Services and connect with customers in your local area.

 After you fill out the application form and receive approval, you’ll get an activation code to create your account.
 You can download the Amazon Home Services app and select local jobs that fit your skill set and schedule.